 - Jon recovered $600,000 for a client that suffered from a “manufacturing defect” in a product used in his hip implant surgery, requiring his client to undergo a second hip surgery to remove and replace the defective hip implant.

-Speak with one of our accident attorneys to learn more about what Ostroff Injury Law can do for you.
+Speak with one of our accident attorneys to learn more about what Ostroff Godshall Injury and Accident Lawyers can do for you.

 When Are Product Manufacturers Liable for Your Injuries?